To understand what aerobic vaginitis symptoms and treatment are, you first have to understand what AV is and that is explained here.

 Since AV is a relatively new pathology, and since it is often found in mixed infections, there aren’t any specific studies to date.

-However, there are dietary and lifestyle changes (including the use of probiotics) you can make to support your body in dealing with the aerobic vaginitis.
+However, there are dietary and lifestyle changes (including the use of probiotics) you can make to support your body in dealing with the aerobic vaginitis symptoms and treatment.

 NOTE: If you don't make